2021 pitch doctoring controversy: Usage

-Controversy

-By mid May 2021, several batters began speaking out against the use of Spider Tack and other sticky substances.
 Donaldson threatened to expose "an entire catalog of cheating videos" of pitchers that he believed to be using foreign substances, before telling reporters that he wanted umpires to check "every half-inning" for non-compliance.
 A video from Hey_Commy, entitled “Josh Donaldson’s cheating catalogue” went viral on TikTok later that week.
 J. T. Realmuto, the starting catcher for the Philadelphia Phillies, also spoke out against the use of Spider Tack and pine tar, telling The Philadelphia Inquirer, "I think if they cracked down on that, that would honestly help the offense a lot, get the ball in play more often, and less swing and miss."